subvisual/subvisual.com/src/posts/2014-03-31-our-css-sass-project-architecture-and-styleguide/index.md

 ---
+highlight: false
-path: /32-our-css-sass-project-architecture-and-styleguide/
+path: 32-our-css-sass-project-architecture-and-styleguide
-title: "Our CSS/Sass Project Architecture and Styleguide"
+title: Our CSS/Sass Project Architecture and Styleguide
+categories:
+  - engineering
 author: bruno-azevedo
 date: 2014-03-31
-tags:
-  - development
 intro: >
   It's an almost impossible task to find a way to write consistent, future-proof and robust CSS.
 Our process has, until recently, consisted of appending CSS rules in an ad hoc manner to some sort of file organization.
+tags:
+  - development
 ---

 It's an almost impossible task to find a way to write consistent, future-proof and robust CSS.
 Our process has, until recently, consisted of appending CSS rules in an *ad hoc* manner to some sort of file organization.